Advertiser Disclosure

 Altcoins

 Altcoins are any cryptocurrencies not named Bitcoin.
 Ethereum is the most well-known altcoin, and some investors believe it can surpass Bitcoin in the future.
 Bitcoin and altcoins each use independent blockchain technology instead of relying on another entity for their blockchain.
 Altcoins have smaller market caps and a more comprehensive range of rules.
-Getting into the right altcoin can produce similar returns as what you could have earned as an early Bitcoin adopter.
+Getting into the right altcoin can produce returns similar to those you could have earned as an early Bitcoin adopter.
 However, these currencies are not as established as Bitcoin and may rely too much on investor hype.
 You’ll have to be more careful if you buy altcoins.
 Most investors select between two altcoins:

 • Stablecoins: These crypto assets derive value from a stable asset like the U.S. dollar.
 These assets reduce volatility and simplify international money transfers.